 Fertilizers – Nitrogen and phosphorous fertilizers are used extensively in agriculture.
 They enhance aquatic plant growth which can kill aquatic animals (as plants take up all the oxygen).
 If babies consume drinking water heavily contaminated with these fertilizers, they turn blue as the fertilizers prevent the red hemoglobin protein from transporting oxygen in the body.

 Pesticides – There are several types of pesticides.
 Insecticides kill insects, usually by affecting their nervous system.
 Herbicides kill weeds, usually by regulating their growth.
 Rodenticides kill rodents, usually by preventing their blood from clotting.
-Pesticides can also affect other organisms (humans, non-weed plants, animals/birds etc.)
+Fungicides kill fungi, usually by inhibiting the synthesis of enzymes, proteins, and sterols.
+Pesticides can also affect other organisms that they are not specifically developed to target (humans, non-weed plants, non-target animals/birds etc.)

 Detergents – Sewage plants can release discharges that contain detergent into water bodies.
 Detergents are also used to disperse oil spills in water.
 They contain chemicals that can disrupt the function of hormones.